 In preparation, for training, we will set up delegates attending training with user profiles.
 These user profiles will have full admin access to Gauge+ for training purposes, however, these settings can be changed post-training.

-When purchasing a Gauge+ software license, as a minimum, you will receive two days mandatory training from one of the Reward Consultants here at Pilat.
+When purchasing a Gauge+ software license, you will receive training from one of our Consultants here at Pilat.
 The training outlines the software functionality, selected scheme, critical questions, the Job Analysis process, job evaluation methodologies and options.

-Training is suited to all levels, whether they are new team members requiring knowledge of the scheme, experienced Job Analysts seeking to strengthen their facilitation skills or trade union representatives.
+Training is suited to all levels, whether they are new team members requiring knowledge of the scheme or experienced Job Analysts seeking to strengthen their facilitation skills.